Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 You must initialize the SDK before you can instrument.
 The API key for your Amplitude project is required.
 We recommend adding this in `onCreate(...)` of your Activity class.

-The Android SDK can be used anywhere after it's initialized anywhere in an Android application.
+You can use the Android SDK anywhere after it's initialized in an Android application.

 For accurate session tracking, `enableForegroundTracking(getApplication())` is required.
 It's disabled by default.